uaz-web/ceres/README.md

 Ceres will notify a specified Slack Channel when an outage occurs.
 It will then send another notification when the outage is over, including an approximate duration of the outage.
 It will also keep a record of all incidents in a DynamoDB table which can be used for further analysis.

+### General Notes
+* Ceres currently attempts to downgrade all URLs to use HTTP instead of HTTPS in an attempt to play better with non-HTTPS sites.
+This can be changed in the ping.py script.

 ### Pre-requisites
 The following need to be installed and configured in order to deploy Ceres.
 * [Amazon Web Services Account](http://aws.amazon.com/)